purijatin/njexl_wiki/07-Utility-Functions.md

 * sortd --> sort a list in descending order
 * read --> read from standard input or a location completely, returns a string
 * write --> to a file or standard output
-* json --> read json file and return a hash
+* json --> read json file or a string and return a hash
+* xml --> read xml from file or string and returns an XmlMap data structure
-* type
+* type --> type of a container
 * minmax --> finds min, max of a list in a single pass, for those who are non scalar
 * sqlmath --> finds min, Max, sum of a list in a single pass, for scalars
 * try --> guards a native Java function call to ensure it does not throw exceptions